en de

 Image credit: Blu Bar Barcelona

-Blu Bar is offering a 100% plant based menu in Rambla del Poblenou in the Sant Martí district.
-The restaurant with an extensive outdoor seating area features healthy bowls, lots of gluten-free options, Gourmet sandwiches and homebrewed Kombucha.
+Blu Bar offers a 100% plant-based menu on Rambla del Poblenou in the Sant Martí district.
+The restaurant, which features an extensive outdoor seating area, serves healthy bowls, plenty of gluten-free options, gourmet sandwiches, and home-brewed kombucha.

-The restaurant is not only beloved for the food, but also for the alcoholic and zero proof cocktails, fresh juices, local wines and beer are on the menu as well.
+The restaurant is not only beloved for its food but also for its cocktails and zero-proof drinks; fresh juices, local wines, and beer are on the menu as well.

 Tip #10: Martinez